phalcon/documentation/docs/tutorial-invo.md

 $this->persistent->searchParams = $query->getParams();
 ```

-A session bag, (`persistent` property) is a special attribute in a controller that persists data between requests using
+The `persistent` property is a session bag, a [Phalcon\Session\Bag][session-persistent-data] that persists data between
-the session service.
-When accessed, this attribute injects a [Phalcon\Session\Bag][session-persistent-data] instance
-that is independent in each controller.
+requests.
+It is independent per controller.

-Then, based on the built params we perform the query:
+The query runs from the built parameters:

 ```php
 <?php